FTC-23511/SolversLib-Docs/pathing/pure-pursuit.md

 ### Using the Pure Pursuit Command

-If you're using your odometry for multiple subsystems, you're likely going to want to make use of the [PurePursuitCommand](https://github.com/FTCLib/FTCLib/blob/v2.1.1/core/src/main/java/com/arcrobotics/ftclib/command/PurePursuitCommand.java) due to the shared odometry (as we only want to update it once per cycle).
-This is actually the recommended method of using pure pursuit, especially if you want to use it with the command-based paradigm that FTCLib has to offer.
+If you're using your odometry for multiple subsystems, you're likely going to want to make use of the [PurePursuitCommand](https://github.com/SolversLib/SolversLib/blob/v2.1.1/core/src/main/java/com/arcrobotics/SolversLib/command/PurePursuitCommand.java) due to the shared odometry (as we only want to update it once per cycle).
+This is actually the recommended method of using pure pursuit, especially if you want to use it with the command-based paradigm that SolversLib has to offer.

 #### Creating an Odometry Subsystem

-The pre-built PurePursuitCommand requires the use of FTCLib's [OdometrySubsystem](https://docs.ftclib.org/ftclib/kinematics/odometry#using-the-odometry-subsystem).
+The pre-built PurePursuitCommand requires the use of SolversLib's [OdometrySubsystem](https://docs.SolversLib.org/SolversLib/kinematics/odometry#using-the-odometry-subsystem).
 It is fairly easy to set up.
 All that is needed is for the user to pass in their odometry class into the constructor of the subsystem.

 ```java
 // create the odometry object